MAIF/otoroshi/manual/src/main/paradox/deploy/scaling.md

 ## Using master / workers mode of Otoroshi

-Work in progress :) you can follow the issue here https://github.com/MAIF/otoroshi/issues/8
+You can read everything about it in @ref:[the clustering section](../topics/clustering.md) of the documentation.

 ## Using IPVS

 You can use [IPVS](https://en.wikipedia.org/wiki/IP_Virtual_Server) to load balance layer 4 traffic directly from the Linux Kernel to multiple instances of Otoroshi.
+You can find example of configuration [here](http://www.linuxvirtualserver.org/VS-DRouting.html)

 ## Using DNS Round Robin